Avinav1299/RealityCheck/README.md

 For support and questions:
 - Create an issue in the GitHub repository
 - Check the documentation for common setup problems
-- Review the API documentation for each integrated service
+- Review the Ollama documentation for model management
 - Join our community Discord for real-time help

 ---

-**RealityCheck AI 2.0** - The first truly open intelligence platform where you bring your own keys and maintain complete control over your AI interactions.
+**RealityCheck AI 2.0** - The first truly local intelligence platform powered by Ollama, featuring advanced visual analytics, real-time web scraping, and comprehensive media verification.

-*Built with ❤️ for researchers, journalists, analysts, and truth-seekers who value privacy, control, and cutting-edge AI capabilities.*
+*Built with ❤️ for researchers, journalists, analysts, and truth-seekers who value privacy, local control, and cutting-edge AI capabilities.*